 Day 14 JUNEAU

-Located at the foot of grand mountain peaks on Gastineau Channel, Alaska’s capital city of Juneau has massive Mendenhall Glacier and the Juneau Icefield at its back door.
+Located at the foot of grand mountain peaks on Gastineau Channel, Alaska’s capital city of Juneau features massive Mendenhall Glacier and the Juneau Icefield at its back door.
 Visit the rustic shops in town—or get out and kayak, raft, hike, whale watch, flightsee, or fish.
-There is no end to the adventure because of the long daylight hours.
+With long daylight hours, the possibilities for adventure are many!
 JUNEAU-CITY-VIEW.jpg

 Day 15 SKAGWAY